 Proposed solutions are invited at < email@example.com >.
 As outlined in the following: i) designate the heading for your solution (e.g. Public Regulations); ii) note the title of your solution and your affiliation (e.g. “The Minneapolis Plan,” prepared by the Federal Reserve Bank of Minneapolis); iii) send a concise paragraph summary of the solution (examples follow), along with iv) a link that elaborates on the summary, goes into the specific details (examples follow).

 I. REFORM OF THE PRIVATE FINANCIAL SYSTEM

 Reform of the private financial system is the primary solution discussed by the mainstream media.

-Prepared by the Federal Reserve Bank of Minneapolis
+Presented by Neel Kashkari, president of the Federal Reserve Bank of Minneapolis

 II.
 PUBLIC MONEY

 In the United States, Franklin’s colonial script, President Lincoln’s “Greenbacks,” and President Kennedy’s Silver Certificates represent what many have considered successful efforts toward public money creation, as outlined in Article 1, Section 8, Paragraph 5 of the United States Constitution: “Congress shall have the power to coin money; and regulate the value thereof”.

 - The State Bank of North Dakota

 A century-long story of prosperity.